Special (Lizzo album): Singles

 "About Damn Time" was released on April 14, 2022, as the lead single of the album.
-The song was a commercial success peaking at the top of The Billboard Hot 100 in the US as well as reaching top 3 in 7 other countries.
+The song was a commercial success peaking at the top of the Billboard Hot 100 in the US as well as reaching top 3 in 7 other countries.

 On July 18, 2022 "2 Be Loved (Am I Ready)" was released to Italian radio as the album's second single.
-In the United States the song impacted hot adult contemporary radio on August 1, 2022 and contemporary hit radio, as well as rhythmic contemporary radio on August 2, 2022.
+In the United States the song impacted hot adult contemporary radio on August 1, 2022, and contemporary hit radio, as well as rhythmic contemporary radio on August 2, 2022.

-The title track was released on January 13, 2023 as the album's third single.
+The title track was released on January 13, 2023, as the album's third single.
 While "Special" was rumored to have a remix featuring American singer SZA dating back to November 2022, it was finally confirmed by Lizzo on her social media accounts when she announced the official remix.
 The "Special" Remix featuring SZA was released on February 9, 2023.

 Promotional singles

 "Grrrls" was released on June 10, 2022, as the album's first promotional single.
+The song samples from the song "Girls" by the Beastie Boys.

+The song earned controversy for its use of the word "spaz" in its lyrics "I'mma spaz / I'm about to knock somebody out".
+As Australian disability advocate Hannah Diviney pointed out, the word is an ableist slur, and other fans agreed.
+Some internet users claimed that "spaz" is used differently in African-American Vernacular English and is synonymous with "freaking out," but disability organizations in the UK and the US have criticized its use.
+Shortly afterwards, Lizzo issued an apology and released an updated version of the song, stating, "I never want to promote derogatory language."
+The updated song lyrics replace "I'mma spaz" with "Hold me back".